jessie20022/cmsc320finalproject/README.md

 | W         | integer | Count of W                                            |
 | Other     | integer | Count of Other                                        |

-The PlanetTerp APi has a limit of Initially, we
+On our initial observation using the PlanetTerp API, we found that the API has a limit of 100 responses with an offset parameter.
+Therefore intuitively, to build our dataframes, we